Cowboy / Cowboy

 Riva Project presents an exhibition which brings together a selection of works inspired by the iconic figure of the Cowboy in contemporary art.
 The exhibition is rooted in a dialogue between works and artists, which explores references to the genre of the western movie.

 Art historian Pierre-Yves Desaive has been working alongside the collection to curate the exhibition.

 The exhibition presents a critical engagement with the figure of the cowboy, taking the work of Cécile Defforey as a starting point.
-The cowboy is a recurring element in Cécile Defforey’s work.
-It appears in free-form compositions which suggest a reinterpretation of the figure and bear witness to the persistence of the myth of the “Wild West” in contemporary art.
+The cowboy is a recurring element in her work.
+Appearing in free-form compositions which suggests a reinterpretation of the figure and bears witness to the persistence of the myth of the “Wild West” in contemporary art.